 Given that various regions and applications are served by numerous frequency bands following different regulatory rules, modulations, and data rates; complexity and confusion can only be avoided if ranging data is made available to higher layers in a consistent manner for location determination mechanisms.
 Hence there is a need for an RTLS which works with the diverse PHYs of IEEE 802.15.4.

-Stakeholders for the Standard: The Stakeholders includes:
+Stakeholders for the Standard: The Stakeholders include:

 Communication device manufacturers and users